skinnyblk: New Play Explores Gender, Sexuality and Toxic Masculinity

 Chicago and beyond

 “The piece is structured like a play in three acts.
-There is a difference though, between the staged version and the album version.
+There is a difference, though, between the staged version and the album version.
 There are things in the play that are not in the album.
-Those were added to further dramatize or create an arch,” explains Sean.
+Those were added to dramatize further or create an arch,” explains Sean.

 Sean Avery on gender and sexuality